Contrast-Security-OSS/docs/content/user/starthere/Basic-quick-start-guide.md

 ## Manage Vulnerabilities

 Go the Vulnerabilities page to view details on each one and get rid of weaknesses so your application isn't compromised.
+Read the [Manage Vulnerabilities article](user_vulns.html#manage) to understand them even better.

 ## Analyze Findings